kaylay18/Fire-Prediction/README.md

 ## Usage
 The app can be run through hugging face (https://huggingface.co/spaces/kaylayi18/FirePrediction), and the required libraries in order to run this app are listed in the requirements.txt file included in the repository.
 ## Description
 This repository includes the data preprocessing in google colab, the best/trained machine learning model, the app.py file that can be run through huggingface, and Deon's checklist.
+The best model identified from training multiple machine learning models is logistic regression with RSME.